America's Anchorman is away and this is your undocumented anchorman.

 I'm old enough to remember Lady Bird Johnson and her initiative to beautify America's highways by getting all the signs taken off, all the billboards taken down.

-And it has dawned on me, I wonder what Lady Bird Johnson would think about all these ghastly hundred foot tall windmills all over the place.
+And it has dawned on me, I wonder what Lady Bird Johnson would think about all these ghastly 100-foot-tall windmills all over the place.

-No, I know I think she'd have the same attitude that Ted Kennedy had when they wanted to put them uh off his uh fantastic place in uh in Nan in Nantucket.
+No, I think she'd have the same attitude that Ted Kennedy had when they wanted to put them off his fantastic place in Nantucket.

-They uh apart from anything else, if you're ever near a wind turbine, uh it's like Hurricane Earl all year round, because you've got basically sliced up uh sliced up birds coming through your window every every time every time there's a slight breeze, it's uh it's like the final scene out of that Hitchcock movie, except it's not the instead of the birds attacking the people, you're just you're just g getting this bird bloodbath splattered uh splatter w what they call it, the Condor Cuisinats.
+Apart from anything else, if you're ever near a wind turbine, it's like Hurricane Earl all year round because you've got basically sliced up birds coming through your window every time there's a slight breeze.

-That's what they call them out in uh uh out near Palm Springs in the desert.
+That's what they call them out near Palm Springs in the desert.

-It's like the uh statue of the the tr the the old tree trunk legs of Ozzy Mandias's statue in the desert.
+It's like the statue of the old tree trunk legs of Aussie Mandius' statue in the desert.

-You you're driving through the desert, they're rusting up wind turbines, rusted up wind turbines.
+You're driving through the desert, they do rusting up wind turbines, rusted up wind turbines.

-You know, in the late nineteenth century they were w they were worrying that with uh all the increase in manufacturing, increase in industry, increase in population, we were running out of horses because people went everywhere with horse and buggy.
+In the late 19th century, they were worrying that with all the increase in manufacturing, increase in industry, increase in population, we were running out of horses because people went everywhere with horse and buggy.

-But you can imagine what would have happened if Obama had been in office uh and he'd have Gone in there, he'd have gone in there to bail out the horse breeding industry.
+But you can imagine what would have happened if Obama had been in office and he'd have gone in there, he'd have gone in there to bail out the horse breeding industry.

-So you'd go all over the country now and every every uh every stud would be owned by Obama and they'd be breeding government horses, and we'd never have advanced uh to the motor car.
+So you'd go all over the country now and every stud would be owned by Obama and they'd be breeding government horses and we'd never have advanced to the motor car.

-That's what government does uh when it takes uh when it takes these uh these industries over.
+That's what government does when it takes these industries over.

-So the green jobs thing is just some uh phony baloney uh way of transferring, again, transferring money uh from one sector of the population to another.
+So the green jobs thing is just some phony baloney way of transferring, again, transferring money from one sector of the population to another.

 You're a member of privileged subgroups in society or unprivileged subgroups in society.